deimantasa/firestore-helper/README.md

 1. Create a new `firebase` project;
 2. Enable `Firestore` (simple click on it, select the server and voilia);
 3. Create a new project for Android/iOS device (package must be called `com.firestorehelper`) and put files (`google-services.json`/`GoogleService-Info.plist`) into right directories;
 4. Build the app.
 Now you are having a fully running DEMO app.

+Video below demonstrates CRUD and real-time listening capabilities using this package and `Firestore`.

 https://user-images.githubusercontent.com/12739071/122766465-c2016f00-d2cb-11eb-923c-661216c5bd21.mp4